soudev/knowledge.mine/stuff/angularjs.md

 * [[GitHub] eu81273 / angular.treeview](https://github.com/eu81273/angular.treeview) - AngularJS based Treeview (no jQuery)

+--

 * [ngProgress](http://victorbjelkholm.github.io/ngProgress/) - Slim, site-wide progressbar for Angular

+* [Angular Loading Bar](http://chieffancypants.github.io/angular-loading-bar/) - An automatic loading bar using angular interceptors.
+It works automatically, so simply include it as a dependency and it will automatically display the progress of your $http requests.

 * [[GitHub] cgross / angular-busy](https://github.com/cgross/angular-busy) - Show busy/loading indicators on any element during $http requests (or any promise).

+--

 * [[GitHub] sparkalow / angular-truncate](https://github.com/sparkalow/angular-truncate) - truncate text and add ellipses.